2moe/tmoe/Readme.md

 Unfortunately, no new features have been added this time.

-But there is good news, the version number for ubuntu 23.04 is out!
+But there is good news, the ubuntu 23.04 version codename is out!
 That's Lunar Lobster (🌙🦞).
 As per usual, I would have added it and happily written it in the commit log.
 However, given the stability issues, I'll probably wait a while before adding it in.